 Bake at 275ºF for 22 minutes, rotating the tin halfway through to ensure all the cupcakes are evenly cooked.

-Then cover them with foil or saran wrap and refrigerate for at least 4 hours and up to 24 hours.
+Then cover them with foil or plastic wrap and refrigerate for at least 4 hours and up to 24 hours.

 Make sure they are completely cool before covering them, or you will get condensation on top which can make the cheesecake soggy.

-Because they are made with cream cheese, these cupcakes should be kept in the refrigerator until just before serving.
-Otherwise, they can get a little mushy.
+Because they are made with cream cheese, these cupcakes should be kept chilled until just before serving.

 - 12 cupcake liners